On This Page[Hide][Show]

 - Delegate responsibilities to subordinates and provide guidance and direction.

-- Evaluate subordinates, providing constructive feedback.
+- Evaluate subordinates and provide constructive feedback.

-- Contribute to the maximization of efficiency and productivity.
+- Contribute to maximizing efficiency and productivity.

 Depending on the company, sample executive requirements and qualifications may include: